whistlegraph/aesthetic-computer/README.txt

 🌟 Projects In Progress (PIP) 🌟

 *** Project Order ***
- - [-] Write micropage for the whistlegraph album. (m2w2)
- - [] Make camera based whistlegraph recorder that makes use of the album tracks.
+ - [📹] Make camera based whistlegraph recorder tool that makes use of the album tracks.
+ - [-] Make a rough prototype as a simple html file using ChatGPT.
+  - [] See how well it works... and how many features like zooming and switching camera input could be added easily.
+  - [] Add it to the API and make a `wgr` disk.
+  - [] Set up doodads like file hosting and stamping on videos.
  - [] Make VSCode extension / back-seat document API (maya).
- - [😀] Use `play` for a simple diary program / ring poem situation / "performative poetry" engine.
+ - [] Use `play` for a simple diary program / ring poem situation / "performative poetry" engine.
  - [] Mintable Paintings
   - [] Finish all Brushes todos: https://www.notion.so/aesthetic-computer/aesthetic-computer-hq-97376f353dbd4503970910777d6c7241